prisma/prisma/docs/introspection.md

 ## Conventions

-As database schemas are likely to look very different per project, Prisma employs a number of conventions for translating a database schema into a data model definition.
+As database schemas are likely to look very different per project, Prisma employs a number of conventions for translating a database schema into a data model definition:

-### Sanitization

-- Field, model and enum names (identifiers) have to start with a letter and can only contain `_`, letters and digits.
+- Field, model and enum names (identifiers) must start with a letter and generally must only contain underscores, letters and digits.
 - If invalid characters appear before a letter in an identifier, they get dropped.
-If they appear after an initial letter, they are replaced by an underscorce.
-Plus you get `@map` or `@@map` to retain the original one.
+If they appear after the initial letter, they are replaced by an underscorce.
+Additionally, the transformed name is mapped to the database using `@map` or `@@map` to retain the original name.
 - If sanitization results in duplicate identifiers, no immediate error handling is in place.
 You get the error later and can manually fix it.
-- Relation names: Models A and B -> `AToB`.
-For two relations between models A and B -> `A_FieldWithFKToB` to disambiguate.
-- Back-relation field:
-  - on the other side of the relation: Name of the opposing model + gets camelCases, if list field (FK field has unique constraint), gets pluralized.
+- Relation names for a relation between models A and B are generated as `AToB` (the model that comes first in alphabetical order also appears first in the generated relation name).
+If relation names turn out to be ambiguous because there is more than one relation between models `A` and `B`, the field name of the column that holds the foreign key is appended to the model name after an underscore to disambiguate, e.g.: `A_FieldWithFKToB`.
-  - if back-relation fields are ambiguous, the relation name is appended to both.
+- The name of the back-relation field is based on the opposing model.
+It gets camel cases by defauld and pluralized (unless the column with the foreign key also has a unique constraint).
+If back-relation fields are ambiguous, the relation name is appended to disambiguate.